 Our custom kits are handcrafted at our Massachusetts shop with our proprietary M5 5-ply maple shells and made to order with your exact specifications.
-Out Tour and Providence series are crafted at the Massachusetts shop with our classic spec maple shells (6ply toms and 8ply kicks), and all other series are handcrafted in Taiwan with 7ply North American maple shells (Navigator + Paramount series) or 7-ply cherry/agathis shells (Pathfinder).
+Out Tour and Providence series are crafted at the Massachusetts shop with our classic spec maple shells (6ply toms and 8ply kicks), and all other series are proudly handcrafted in Taiwan by a team of drum builders that share SJC’s vision and passion with 7ply North American maple shells (Navigator + Paramount series) or 7-ply cherry/agathis shells (Pathfinder).

 We strive to offer unlimited color options for your drums.
 Exact pantone color matching may not be possible due to the variances in printing, paints, and different materials.
 We will get as close to any color you are trying to match (i.e.: favorite shoes, shirt, etc.) as possible but cannot guarantee an exact color match due to these variances.